 Can you use Node.js with React?

-- Node bundles a React application into a single file for easy compilation using webpack and several other Node modules.
+- Secondly, Node.js can bundle a React application into a single file, simplifying compilation using tools like webpack and other Node modules.

 1. High server load: Using Nodejs with React makes sense when your web application needs handling of multiple requests and maintaining server load balance.